 One thing I do try to avoid is comparing two different films.
 I think it's very unfair to compare Jurassic World: Fallen Kingdom or the first Jurassic World to the original Jurassic Park.
 Even with that being said, Jurassic World: Fallen Kingdom still felt flat to me.

 I really enjoyed Chris Pratt and Bryce Dallas Howard.
-I thought they had great chemistry together, but I do wish they would of had a few more good scenes together.
+I thought they had great chemistry together, but I do wish they would have had a few more good scenes together.
 I thought Justice Smith was fine.
-I did think his constant screaming got a little annoying at times, but for the most part I thought he was fine as the comic relief.
-The bad guy was played by Race Spall and he is without a doubt one of the most cartoon villains I've seen in a while.
+I did think his constant screaming got a little annoying at times, but for the most part, I thought he was fine as the comic relief.
+The bad guy was played by Rafe Spall and he is without a doubt one of the most cartoon villains I've seen in a while.
 Even with that I honestly enjoyed watching him more than the plot itself.

 Everybody else was pretty standard.
 Isabella Sermon did fine, and I always enjoy seeing Toby Jones, but the rest of the cast was standard.

 Another problem that I had with this film is that it really felt confined and very limited.
-With the exception of maybe 20 minutes, most of the scene take place in very confined spaces.
-With these extraordinary larger than life animals I just felt like they could've done so much more.
+With the exception of maybe 20 minutes, most of the scenes take place in very confined spaces.
+With these extraordinary larger-than-life animals, I just felt like they could've done so much more.

 This just never really felt like a Jurassic film.
 The dinosaurs just didn't play a huge part in this film.
 The villain was generic, and he never really felt like a threat.
 I also didn't like the ending.
 I'm pretty sure it will be a major plot point for the third film, but as of right now I just don't like it.